SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The DNAH5 gene provides instructions for making a protein that is part of a group (complex) of proteins called dynein.
+The DNAH5 gene provides instructions for making a protein that is part of a larger group of proteins (a complex) called dynein.
 This complex functions within cell structures called cilia.
 Cilia are microscopic, finger-like projections that stick out from the surface of cells.
+They are found in cells that line the airway, the reproductive system, and many other organs and tissues.
 Coordinated back and forth movement of cilia can move the cell or the fluid surrounding the cell.
-Dynein produces the force needed for cilia to move.
+Dynein makes up the structures (arms) that produce the force needed for cilia to move.

-Within the core of cilia (the axoneme), dynein complexes are part of structures known as inner dynein arms (IDAs) or outer dynein arms (ODAs) depending on their location.
+Dynein forms structures known as inner dynein arms (IDAs) and outer dynein arms (ODAs) within the core of many cilia (the axoneme).
 Coordinated movement of the dynein arms causes the entire axoneme to bend back and forth.
-IDAs and ODAs have different combinations of protein components (subunits) that are classified by weight as heavy, intermediate, or light chains.
-The DNAH5 gene provides instructions for making heavy chain 5, which is found in ODAs.
+Within IDAs and ODAs, dynein is made up of different combinations of protein components (subunits) that are classified by weight as heavy, intermediate, or light chains.
+The DNAH5 gene provides instructions for making the heavy chain 5 protein, which is found in ODAs.
 Other subunits are produced from different genes.

 Health Conditions Related to Genetic Changes